 Identification of chromatic intervals and melodies in tonal context.
 Development of ability to sight-sing melodies of moderate length using moveable-do solfege syllables.
-Fluency in irregular meters, improvisation and keyboard skills.
-Introduction to modal and world culture scales.
+Fluency in rhythmic, melodic and harmonic dictations in major and minor mode.
 Liberal Arts.
+Corequisite: MTH 220 or instructor permission

-MTH 223 Contemporary Music Theory II 3-S
+MTH 223 Contemporary Music Theory II

 A comprehensive study of traditional and contemporary music theoretical concepts relevant to students in Music Industry, Worship Arts and other contemporary fields.

 Topics include lead sheet symbols and analysis, roman numerals and figured bass through a contemporary lens, voice leading, chromaticism, and types of modulations in popular music.
 Additionally, students are introduced to the Nashville numbering system and basic song-form analysis.
 Liberal Arts.
 Corequisite: MTH 228; Prerequisite: MTH 220